Merkel backs tougher COVID lockdown in Germany

 “Every call for a short, uniform lockdown is right,” deputy government spokeswoman Ulrike Demmer told reporters, adding Germany was seeing a growing number of intensive care patients.

 “We need a stable incidence below 100,” she said, referring to the number of cases over seven days per 100,000 inhabitants.
-It is currently 110.1, according to the Robert Koch Institute.
+It is currently 110.1, according to the Robert Koch Institute (RKI) for infectious diseases.

-She also said that the government was looking at whether nationwide, rather than regional, measures were needed.
+She also said the government was looking at whether nationwide, rather than regional, measures were needed.

 “The range of regulations does not help acceptance,” said Demmer.
 While some states have imposed night-time curfews over Easter, others are experimenting with some easing of restrictions.

-The number of confirmed coronavirus cases in Germany rose by 9,677 on Wednesday to more than 2.9 million, the Robert Koch Institute (RKI) for infectious diseases said.
+The number of confirmed coronavirus cases in Germany rose by 9,677 on Wednesday to more than 2.9 million, the Robert Koch Institute said.
 It has warned that the numbers may not yet show the full picture as not all cases were registered over Easter.
 Some 77,401 people have died.

-Reporting by Andreas Rinke; Writing Madeline Chambers; Editing by Maria Sheahan, Kirsti Knolle
+Reporting by Andreas Rinke and Michael Nienaber; Writing Madeline Chambers; Editing by Maria Sheahan, Kirsti Knolle

 Our Standards: The Thomson Reuters Trust Principles.